Close Menu

 Starting Small—Very Small

-Moonleaf’s first store opened in 2010.
-It was only 16 square meters in size, a modest space that reflected the limited capital and resources available to a young startup.
+Moonleaf’s first store was only 16 square meters in size, a modest space that reflected the limited capital and resources available to a young startup.

-“Like most startups, capital was a major challenge—funding the store, inventory, and day-to-day operations,” she says.
+“Like most startups, capital was a major challenge—funding the store, inventory, and day-to-day operations,” Sanchez says.
 “Beyond that, building systems and standards from the ground up was critical.”

 Those systems were not optional.
-From the start, Sanchez understood that if the brand were to grow, consistency in product quality and service would matter.
+From the start, the team understood that if the brand were to grow, consistency in product quality and service would matter.

 “Ensuring consistent product quality, proper training, and excellent customer service required continuous effort and discipline,” she explains.